AhmedAlaa612/simulations/TwoServersSimulation/README.md

 1. Generates a detailed table using PrettyTable to display simulation results.
 2. Exports the table to an Excel file using Pandas.
-3. Calculates the percentage of time each server was busy and the average waiting time.
+3. Calculate the percentage of time each server was busy and the average waiting time.
-4. Displays a countplot showing the delay in service using Seaborn.
+4. Displays a histogram showing the delay in service using Seaborn.

 ## How to Use